 Preventing Heat-Related Illness

-Be Careful - Summer Heat & Humidity Can Affect Your Health!
+Be Careful - Summer Heat Can Affect Your Health!

 - The very young, the elderly and those who work or play outdoors.

-- Drink plenty of water and fruit juices.
-Avoid alcohol.
+- Drink lots of water and fruit juices.
+Say no to alcohol.

 - Stay in shaded areas.

-- Never leave young children or pets unattended in a car.
+- Never leave little kids or pets alone in a hot car.

-- Visit an air-conditioned mall or movie theater.
+- If it's scorching, go to an air-conditioned mall or movie theater.

-If you work outside, take breaks or change your schedule to avoid the hottest part of the day!
+- If you work outside, take breaks and try not to be out during the hottest part of the day!